Software-Design/Twayn-DevOps-Customer-View/README.md

 ---

-**Our goal is to allow developers to continue using their most beloved DevOps tools and generated a simple interface that provides customers and other people with no technical perspective on the project with information on the progress.**
+**⚽ Our goal is to allow developers to continue using their most beloved DevOps tools and generated a simple interface that provides customers and other people with no technical perspective on the project with information on the progress.**

 Given a Project ID and an Acces Token this UI provides authenticated users a couple of views and functions to view and create tickets (issues) and track the current project status (using GitLab, GitHub *following soon*).
 Furthermore, it provides readable access to the time tracking feature of those tools and the project documentation hosted inside the corresponding wiki.
 The Web interface itself is designed to store as little information as possible inside its own database but uses APIs and caching infrastructure to provide the information given.